What is a healthy goal for weight loss?

 So, let’s look at an example.
 Say Dave has a social event for work and he wants to lose 10 pounds to be able to wear his suit without altering it.
 He is 6 feet and weights 205 pounds.
 The event is in 1 month.
 This goal meets all but the attainable part.
 A goal of 1-2 pounds a week for four weeks is 4-8 pounds total lost in a month.
 He will likely almost always fail.
 If he had eight weeks, he would probably safely make the goal of 10 pounds.

+The bottom line: Having a realistic goal is key for weight loss success.
 I highly recommend that you use a fitness tracker like Lose It.
 Journalling your diet and exercise is a nice way to track and hold yourself accountable.
 I will do an article soon on this.
 I also plan to do one on BMI vs. Weight vs. Body Fat goals.